todokku/reddit-slideshow-1/Readme.md

 Simply run `python fetch.py` with Python 3 to fetch the images.

-It requires two librairies: `pip install Pillow tqdm`.
+It requires three librairies: `pip install Pillow python-resize-image tqdm`.